Wake Forest University: Review & Facts

 Offered

-Wake Forest University implements a semester-based curriculum calendar system and offers choices in 68 majors.
-The most popular concentrations are Management, Business, Accounting and Finance, Biology, and Medical.
-Read the details about Majors offered at this college and see program Ratings versus other colleges and schools.
+Wake Forest University implements a semester-based curriculum calendar system and offers choices in 77 majors.
+The most popular concentrations are Management, Business, Law, Medical, and Biology.
+Read the details about Majors offered at this college and see program Ratings.

-It is important to know student retention and graduation rates when you apply to a school to get your diploma or to engage in a long-term study; high retention and graduation rates are usually a positive sign.
-Nevertheless, if you anticipate to transfer or take non-credit coursework, these metrics are not important.
+It is important to know student retention and graduation rates before you apply to a school to get your diploma or to engage in a long-term study; high retention and graduation rates are usually a good sign.
+However, if you anticipate to transfer out or take non-credit coursework, these metrics are not important.

 Student Retention